(Last Updated On: August 4, 2023)

 A good rule of thumb to follow is if the cookie recipe you are making says to put the cookie dough in the refrigerator to chill, then do it.
 The cookie dough for this recipe is sticky, so it needs to be refrigerated.
 Putting the cookie dough in the refrigerator helps to firm the dough up for easier handling.

 Yes, parchment paper is necessary if you want to bake better cookies.
-Invest in some parchment paper or cookie baking sheets for all of your cookie baking recipes.
-Parchment paper lays on top of the cookie sheet.
-In other words, parchment paper is sandwiched between the cookie sheet and the cookie dough.
+Invest in some parchment paper, a silicon baking mat, or cookie baking sheets for all of your cookie recipes.
+The parchment paper, baking mat, and baking sheets are put on top of the cookie sheet.
+In other words, they are sandwiched between the cookie sheet and the cookie dough.

 Parchment paper is a Godsend for many reasons: